Yoriichi47/Yoriichi47/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... becoming a data scientist and Game developer
+- 🔭 I’m currently working on ... becoming a Full stack developer and Game developer
-- 🌱 I’m currently learning ... data science concepts
+- 🌱 I’m currently learning ...
+JavaScript, Databases and JS Frameworks
 - 👯 I’m looking to collaborate on ...
-Data Science projects
+Fullstack, Backend and Frontend projects
 - 🤔 I’m looking for help with ...
-Tips I can improve my learning with
+Tips I can improve my learning with.
 - 💬 Ask me about ...
 PC hardware
 - 📫 How to reach me: ... insta - saravj_4
 - 😄 Pronouns: ... he/him